Do Conures Have Teeth? How do Birds Chew?

 Conures have really strong beaks, which helps them crack even the hardest nutshell.
 Just like other birds, conures don’t have teeth, but they are able to chew their food.
 Conures can’t chew food the way we do, but with the help of their beak, can break their food into small pieces.
 After that the gizzard, a muscular stomach pouch helps crush the swallowed food.

-Yes, conures do chew their food.
+Conures do chew their food, but not as we humans.
 Chewing is one of the instinctual, natural traits for conures.
 It helps in keeping their beaks fit and trim.

 Allowing your conures to chew is highly recommended considering that they accomplish almost everything using their beaks (talk of preening, eating, climbing, nest building, defense, and many more)

 Experts advise you to give your conures suitable objects to chew.
 For instance, get them destructible toys, or otherwise, they will chew your useful stuff such as baseboards, furniture, molding, doors, etc.